AndreaPratama/HRDataAnalysis/README.md

 ## Data Sourcing
 The dataset used in this project is provided as part of the FP20 Analytics Challenge 15.
 The dataset contains anonymized information about employees, including gender, ethnicity, age, hire date, job title, department, business unit, salary, bonus, and geographical information.
 The dataset is used to analyze workforce diversity, employee retention, compensation trends, and other key metrics in the Human Resource domain.

-More Information About This Challenge _[Zoomchart](https://zoomcharts.com/en/microsoft-power-bi-custom-visuals/challenges/fp20-analytics-april-2024)_
+More Information About This Challenge _[FP20 Analytics Challenge 15](https://zoomcharts.com/en/microsoft-power-bi-custom-visuals/challenges/fp20-analytics-april-2024)_

 ## Data Transformation
 Data transformation includes cleaning, filtering, and formatting the dataset to prepare it for analysis.
 This step ensures that the data is accurate and suitable for visualization.